-If no elevation requests are submitted during the 30-day review period, or if the Minister, Director and proponent are advised in writing that all requests to elevate the modification to the project to an individual environmental assessment have been withdrawn, the proponent shall complete the Statement of Completion form found in Schedule II, submit a copy to the Director and the Regional Coordinator and place a copy on the project file.
+If no elevation requests are submitted during the 30-day review period, or if the Minister, Director and proponent are advised in writing that all requests to elevate the modification to the project to a comprehensive environmental assessment have been withdrawn, the proponent shall complete the Statement of Completion form found in Schedule II of this Guide, submit a copy to the Director and the EA Coordinator and place a copy on the project file.
 For more information on project file requirements, see B.5.